lminhtm/LMGeocoder/README.md

+It was archived.
+Please write to me at kanstantsin.bucha@icloud.com in case any issues occur.

 LMGeocoder
 ==============
 LMGeocoder is a simple wrapper for geocoding and reverse geocoding dynamically from user input.
 It is blocked-based geocoder, use both Google Geocoding API and Apple iOS Geocoding Framework.